schmitech/ollama-chat/README.md

 ## License

 This project is licensed under the Apache 2 License - see the LICENSE file for details.

-## Troubleshooting

-### Common Issues

-1. **Ollama API Connection Error**
-   - Ensure Ollama is running and accessible
-   - Check if the OLLAMA_ENDPOINT in .env matches your Ollama server address
-   - Verify that the specified model is installed (`ollama list`)

-2. **Model Not Found**
-   - Install the required model using: `ollama pull model-name`
-   - Check if the model name matches exactly with `ollama list`

-3. **Port Already in Use**
-   - Change the PORT in .env file
-   - Check if another process is using port 3000

-### Getting Help

-If you encounter any issues:
-1. Check the console logs in your terminal
-2. Verify your configuration in .env
-3. Ensure Ollama is running and responsive
-4. Open an issue in the repository with detailed error information

 Copyright 2024 Schmitech Inc.